How to Prepare Files for Graphics Printing

 How to Submit Your Files

-Once ready, send files via our upload portal (over 25MB) or email for smaller files.
+Once your artwork is ready, send files through our upload portal (for anything over 25MB) or email for smaller files.

 Not sure if your file works?
-Just send it — we review every file at no charge.
+Just send it — we review every file at no charge and tell you exactly what's usable before you commit to production.

 Pre-Flight Checklist